apoorvm09/Amazon-Sales-Data-Analysis-with-SQL-Integration-in-Python/README.md

 # Amazon_Sales_Data_Analysis

 The data has been extracted online using API.
-The data has seperate recods of Amazon sales (2019) month-wise.
+The data has separate records of Amazon sales (2019) month-wise.

 The data was first stored in My SQL Workbench and then it was connected to python by creating a pipeline between SQL and Python for EDA.